-On a recent visit to my house, my mom brought along a box of Rolling Stone magazines that she’d found in the attic.
-The issues were from the early 1980s, when I subscribed to the magazine as a high school student and would-be music critic.
+On a recent visit, my mom brought along a box of Rolling Stone magazines that she’d found in the attic of my childhood home.
+The issues were from the 1980s, when I subscribed to the magazine as a high school student and would-be music critic.

 Nearly 30 years on, I am enjoying looking through these magazines.
 Here are some things I have observed: